United Kingdom: Counselling Options For Mental Health Support

 Integrative therapy

-Many therapists and counsellors incorporate elements of several different types of therapy to address various parts of a person’s experiences or concerns.
+Many therapists incorporate elements of several different modalities of treatment to address various parts of a person’s experiences or concerns.
 This approach is often referred to as integrative therapy.
 It means that the therapist combines techniques and principles from various modalities to address complex or overlapping challenges.

 For example, a therapist might use mindfulness techniques to help a client recognize the thoughts and feelings that arise when navigating a difficult interpersonal issue.
 Then, the therapist may use CBT techniques to help the client reframe unhelpful thoughts so that they can effectively problem-solve.
 An integrative approach often offers versatility and adaptability in addressing a wide range of topics.